 - Destructive escape behaviors: Dogs with separation anxiety often display a pattern of destructive chewing and clawing around doors and windows.
 Look for objects knocked off of window sills, blinds pulled down, etc. You might also see a pattern of extreme destructiveness in which your dog frantically chews on everything.
 This kind of destruction will be more extreme than caused by a dog searching for food or engaging in boredom behaviors.

 - Excessive drooling: Look for wet spots around the house and wetness on your dog's chest and legs.

-- Anorexia: Dogs with separation anxiety often don't touch food or treats while their owner is gone.
-A bored dog, on the other hand, will happily eat in his owner's absence.
+- Anorexia: Dogs with separation anxiety often don't touch food or treats while their parent is gone.
+A bored dog, on the other hand, will happily eat in his caretaker's absence.

-- Excessive following behavior: Dogs with separation anxiety often follow their owners everywhere.
+- Excessive following behavior: Dogs with separation anxiety often follow their parents everywhere.

-- Excessive greeting: Acting overly frantic and active when reunited with their owner.
+- Excessive greeting: Acting overly frantic and active when reunited with their caretaker.